-Three main styles of W mineralisation are present in the sierras de San Luis and Comechingones regions: (i) scheelite associated with quartz veinlets in generally low grade metasedimentary sequences, (ii) wolframite with minor sulfides in large quartz veins, and (iii) scheelite associated with calcsilicate rocks.
+Introduction: Three main styles of W mineralisation are present in the sierras de San Luis and Comechingones regions: (i) scheelite associated with quartz veinlets in generally low grade metasedimentary sequences, (ii) wolframite with minor sulfides in large quartz veins, and (iii) scheelite associated with calcislicate rocks.
 Minor wolframite and scheelite also occur in pegmatites.
 Style (i) includes deposits in the La Florida - Pampa del Tamboreo - Santo Domingo belt of the eastern Sierras de San Luis, and deposits in the Pancanta district south of La Carolina (Sheet 3366-15).
 Wolframite-quartz veins of style (ii) are evidently restricted to the La Carolina - San Román district.
-Type (iii) calcsilicate-associated scheelite occurrences are confined to mainly the Conlara Metamorphic Complex to the east of the Río Guzman Shear Zone where calcsilicate rocks, metacarbonates and amphibolites are intercalated with metapelitic rocks.
+Type (iii) calcislicate-associated scheelite occurrences are confined to mainly the Conlara Metamorphic Complex to the east of the Río Guzman Shear Zone where calcislicate rocks, metacarbonates and amphibolites are intercalated with metapelitic rocks.
 The major districts of style (iii) W mineralisation are situated in the sierras del Morro, Los Morillos, Yulto and La Estanzuela.
+Parts of the first three districts are included in sheet 3366-23.

-The La Florida and Pampa del Tamboreo W districts form part of a 25 km long belt of W mineralisation between La Florida and Santo Domingo on Sheet 3366-16 (Skirrow, 1997a).
 Although some of the main deposits have been located by GPS and many others have been located on airphotographs and their geographical coordinates measured, a number of occurrences necessarily have been grouped because of lack of accurate locational data.
 Groupings are based on those given in the data source (e.g. Ricci, 1971); such groups of occurrences have been assigned the coordinates of principal deposits in the group that have been located on airphotographs or by GPS (if any).